alcrene/pyloric-network-simulator/README.md

       don’t perform any thermalization.
     - Here models are thermalized on demand the first time a new parameter combination is used.
       The result is then saved to an on-disk cache (managed with `shelve`).
-      This makes thermalizations completely transparent to the user (modulo a 5–10 min wait time) and ensures that it is performed only on those models which we actually need.
+      This makes thermalization completely transparent to the user (modulo a 5–10 min wait time) and ensures that it is performed only on those models which we actually need.
 This is a much more efficient approach if
       + We will need to execute the model with a limited number of parameters (e.g. because the parameter ranges we want to explore have already been identified).